 Destination: Prosperity, Huron Park Community Engagement Pilot Project

-Feasibility assessment of A Home
+Feasibility assessment of A Home to Call our Own

 Feasibility assessment of a community kitchen social enterprise